DESI DR2 Galaxy Luminosity Functions: Overview of DESI BGS Data

 To construct luminosity functions, it is important to correct for incompleteness within the DR2 dataset, including systematic effects in the input catalogue, target incompleteness and redshift success rates.

 Typically, a systematic weight (WEIGHT\_SYS) is used to account for target density fluctuations due to imaging conditions and foregrounds.
 Specifically, this weight corrects for unphysical correlations of the target density with dust extinction, stellar density, and HI maps (DESI Collaboration, private correspondence).
 We observe that these weights are close to unity and make a negligible difference to our results.
 In particular, they have no impact at all on the faint-end of the $r$-band LF.
 Their value is in correcting for large scale spatial variations in the completeness, not in determining global quantities such as the LF.
 As such, we have chosen to ignore this systematic weight in this paper.
+However in addition to these systematics incompleteness at low surface brightness could be important at the faint end of the galaxy luminosity function.
+We therefore explicitly investigate this in Section~\ref{sec:LFs}.

 An additional source of incompleteness is targeting incompleteness, which in this case is a correction factor to account for targets that were not observed.
 In tiles for which there has only been a single pass, there will be targeting incompleteness as only one object can be targeted per fibre - specifically for each fibre, this target will be within the unique patrol region of each fibre.
 This means that in regions of high target density, not all targets will be assigned to fibres.
 Furthermore, fibres cannot be placed arbitrarily close to each other due to the physical and mechanical constraints of the fibre positioners.
 This limit can also lead to observable targets not being assigned a fibre.
 The footprint of the survey is determined by the area of sky that is the union of sky reachable by good fibres on observed fields.
 DESI conducts multiple passes to reduce targeting incompleteness.
 However, in regions covered by multiple tiles, the targeting incompleteness is reduced but is rarely completely removed.
 To correct for this incompleteness, a weight, $w_\textrm{comp}$ (WEIGHT\_COMP), is defined for DR2 in \cite{2025JCAP...01..125R}.
 In particular, $w_\textrm{comp}$ accounts for the observable targets that were not assigned a fibre by assigning their weight to a neighbouring object that was assigned a (working) fibre.